martinpitt/umockdev/README.rst

 Right now umockdev supports the following features:

-- Emulation of arbitrary sysfs devices, attributes, and udev properties
+- Emulation of arbitrary sysfs devices, attributes, and udev properties.

-- Synthesis of arbitrary uevents
+- Synthesis of arbitrary uevents.

 - Emulation of /dev device nodes; they look just like the original real device (i. e. stat() delivers a block/char device with appropriate